Uniswap/examples/templates/react/README.md

 ## Overview

-This is a template for dApp development guides that interact with the blockchain, abstracting local, mainnet, and a wallet connection
+This is a template for dApp development guides that includes running against mainnet, locally, and using a wallet connection.

 ## Configuration